Skip to content

 Components and Preparation

 The borescopes used in cylinder inspection typically include a rigid or flexible tube with a high-resolution camera at the tip.
-These tools are designed to withstand the harsh conditions inside an engine.
 Preparation for inspection involves cleaning the engine and ensuring that all safety measures are in place.
-Technicians must also be aware of the specific borescope's capabilities and limitations to ensure accurate and safe inspections.

 Inspection Process